Today’s guest post is from Fiona at Savvy in Somerset. What she doesn’t know about reduced food and reducing food waste is not worth knowing!

 How To Get The Best Reduced Bargains

 There does seem to be a bit of knack to finding the best-reduced bargains – I do shop at lots of different supermarkets and mix up the times of day I go.
 It’s not always late at night that the best bargains are found either – I’ve found lettuces and raspberries for 10p at eleven o clock in the morning before.
+Get the best value for money by meal and recipe planning in advance of going shopping.
+This will mean you have an idea of what you need to buy, but also stick to your budget.
+This is especially key if you are following a healthy living or diet plan such as Slimming World.

 Best Reduction Times